gtkd-developers/GtkD/README.md

 Option | Meaning
 --- | ---
 all | build everything.
+libs | build all the static libraries. shared | build all the shared libraries.
 [shared-]gtkd | build gtkd.
 [shared-]gtkdsv | build gtkd-sourceview.
 [shared-]gda | build gda.
 [shared-]gstreamer | build gstreamer.
-shared | build gtkd and gtkd-sourceview as shared libraries.

 install and uninstall options are also available for the options mentioned above.